Studying Real World Results to Improve Patient Care

-- Length of hospital stay and likelihood of readmittance
+- What are the factors affecting length of hospital stay and likelihood of readmission?

 Enroll in RSVP for Health, Mass General's Research Study Volunteer Program, to receive information about new clinical research studies related to your medical condition.